 People rarely say, “I wish I hadn’t downsized.”
 They say, “I wish I’d understood what it would really cost and what’s really involved.”

-When downsizing involves a change in dwelling type - moving from a house to an apartment, townhouse, or retirement setting - many difficulties stop being personal and become structural.
+When downsizing involves a change in dwelling type, moving from a house to an apartment, townhouse, or retirement setting, many difficulties stop being personal and become structural.

-People struggle to find homes that feel genuinely smaller without feeling compromised.
 Location fit, affordability, accessibility, and future needs all collide.
-Options can feel narrower than expected, especially in tight markets.
+Options can feel narrower than expected, especially in tight markets and preferred suburbs.

 Under these conditions, people describe feeling rushed into choices that only reveal their trade-offs after they’ve moved in.
 Regret often isn’t about square metres.
 It’s about function, lifestyle, and the things that quietly mattered more than expected.